mgumz/vopher/README.md

 * .tar.gz, .tgz, .tar.bz2, .tar.bzip2
 * optional: .tar.lzma, .tar.xz, .tar.zst

-If the archive type can not be guessed by looking at the filename, *vopher* probes the HTTP server to get a clue about the archive type.
+If the archive type cannot be guessed by looking at the filename, **vopher** probes the HTTP server to get a clue about the archive type.